Cyrtodactylus

 Cyrtodactylus (Greek κυρτος kurtos "curved", from κυπτω kuptō "to stoop"; δακτυλος daktulos "finger, toe") is a diverse genus of Asian geckos, commonly known as bent-toed geckos, bow-fingered geckos, and forest geckos.
-The genus has 361 described species as of 2024, which makes it the largest of all gecko genera.
+The genus has 407 described species as of 2026, which makes it the largest of all gecko genera and the second-largest of all reptile genera, behind the genus Anolis, with 428 described species.

 Description

 Instead of possessing dilated digits like other geckos, members of Cyrtodactylus have slender, curved toes to which the common names for the genus can be attributed.

 Taxonomy

 The phylogenetic relationships with this genus and the genus Geckoella has not been resolved to date.
 Based on morphology, Bauer (2002) suggested that it was a subgenus of Cyrtodactylus but a phylogenetic study by Feng, Han, Bauer & Zhou (2007), though with inadequate sampling of taxa, restored it to generic status once again.
 All species of Geckoella have been placed here pending a more definitive study.

 Phylogeny

 The following phylogeny is from Pyron, et al. (2013), and includes 22 Cyrtodactylus species.
 Cyrtodactylus is a sister group of Hemidactylus.